Sneak Preview Of The Book: Anne Frank The Untold Story

 At the end of the workday, Bep didn’t go home like the other helpers.
 She had not been herself all day and had been unable to keep her head at her tasks, so she wanted to catch up on some work at the office.
 It was around 8 o’clock in the evening when the office door opened and Anne’s face appeared in the doorway.
 After office hours, the hiders often moved freely through the building to have a little more privacy.
 “Is everyone gone?”
 Anne whispered, meaning the company’s warehouse employees.
 “The coast is clear,” Bep reassured her.
 Anne snuck into the office and stood by the window, obscured from view by the curtain.
 As she looked outside, Bep heard her utter a deep sigh.
 Anne loved getting a glimpse of the outside world, but it also frustrated her that she was unable to go outside.
 It was the second time that day that Bep was confronted so directly with the confined position of the hiders.

-5 reasons for buying this book:
+4 reasons to buy this book:

 I truly love this book!